lecarles/FeelingBlue/README.md

 ### Arduino

 The Arduino has to receive move three stepper motors from 0 to 360 degrees.
 The needles are supposed to be set on red manually (our reference hue = 0  value).
-These stepper motors are controlled by [One EasyDriver each] (http://www.schmalzhaus.com/EasyDriver/Examples/EasyDriverExamples.html).
+These stepper motors are controlled by [One EasyDriver each](http://www.schmalzhaus.com/EasyDriver/Examples/EasyDriverExamples.html).

 To control each motor separately and more easily, the [AccelStepper Library](http://www.airspayce.com/mikem/arduino/AccelStepper/) is used.